libretiny-eu/libretiny/docs/projects/esphome.md

 # ESPHome

+!!! tip
+	See the [Cloudcutter video guide](https://www.youtube.com/watch?v=sSj8f-HCHQ0) for a complete tutorial on flashing with [Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) and installing LibreTiny-ESPHome. **Includes Home Assistant Add-On setup.**

 Because ESPHome does not natively support running on non-ESP chips, you need to use a fork of the project.

-There are two basic ways to install and use LibreTiny-ESPHome.
+There are three basic ways to install and use LibreTiny-ESPHome.
 You can choose the option that best suits you:

+- ESPHome Dashboard (GUI) - for new users, might be an easy way to go; config management & compilation using web-based dashboard
 - command line (CLI) - for more experienced users; compilation using CLI commands, somewhat easier to troubleshoot
-- ESPHome Dashboard (GUI) - for new users, might be an easy way to go; config management & compilation using web-based dashboard
+- [Home Assistant Add-On](https://github.com/libretiny-eu/esphome-hass-addon/pkgs/container/libretiny-esphome-hassio) - using LibreTiny-ESPHome in Home Assistant, alongside your normal ESPHome installation - click the link for more info

 !!! tip
 	You can use LibreTiny-ESPHome for ESP32/ESP8266 compilation as well - the forked version *extends* the base, and doesn't remove any existing features.
 Keep in mind that you might not have latest ESPHome updates until the fork gets updated (which usually happens at most every few weeks).